fahdoo/sessions-client/requirements/instructions.md

 4. Create a Welcome/Onboarding Page (update `app/page.tsx`):
    - Brief introduction to the app's features
-   - Call-to-action to create first episode or browse public episodes
+   - Call-to-action to create first session or browse public sessions

 5. Implement Redirect After Authentication:
    - After successful login or signup, redirect to the Welcome page for new users
-   - For returning users, redirect to the Public Episodes page
+   - For returning users, redirect to the Public Sessions page

 #### Backend (Clerk + API Routes)
 1. Set up Clerk in your backend: